tonmoy-sutradhar/Task-Management-Application-Client/README.md

 - Login and registration with email/password and an additional method (Example->, Google).
 - Dynamic navbar showing user details and logout option upon login.

-#### Product Management:
+#### Task Management:

-- Add, update, and delete sports equipment with customizable fields like rating, price, and stock quantity.
+- Add, update, and delete task.
-- Logged-in users can view and manage their added equipment on a private "My Equipment List" page.
+- Logged-in users can update and delete task.

 #### Responsive Design:

 - Fully responsive interface for seamless navigation across mobile, tablet, and desktop devices.

-#### Advanced Product Features:

-- View detailed product information with beautiful design on a private route.
-- Search products by product name for better usability.

-#### Modern UI Elements:

-- Interactive loading spinners, animated sliders, and additional meaningful sections on the homepage.
-- Integration of Lottie React and React Awesome Reveal for animations and React Tooltip for enhanced interactivity.

 #### Error Handling and Feedback: